Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 Starting GA with epoch populations of 20, running 1 units at a time! node run -c config/config-MyMACD-backtester.js

 Woohoo !
 It started.
-Now I stop it and will create a nice PM2 startup script as I want to easily make it run in the background and easily get information on it.
+Now I stop it (CTRL-C) and will create a nice PM2 startup script as I want to easily make it run in the background and easily get information on it.

 echo #!/bin/bash > start.sh